rabbitholiness/Bitcoin-Core-App/pages/milestones/1-5-activity.md

 %}

 Also note the point in the [receive]({{ '/milestones/1-6-receive/' | relative_url }}) page, about how transactions and payment requests share the same basic layout.

-#### To-dos

-- Fee bump interaction flow
-- Cancel transaction flow
-- Indicator for address re-use
-- Clarify how payment request info is shown on the transaction page
-- Mock-up various transaction states, to show color and shape coding